Enemy Territory: Quake Wars: Development

-Marketing
+Release

-A collector's edition of the game was released exclusively for Microsoft Windows on October 2, 2007, in North America and September 9 in Australia and Europe (in Europe the collector's edition was released as Premium Edition).
-The collector's edition features the game itself, 10 collectible cards (there are 12 cards, but the first two are only available via preorder) and a bonus disc, which contains concept art, HD videos, interviews, artwork, downloadable icons, ringtones and music tracks.
+A "Limited Collector's Edition" of the game was released exclusively for Microsoft Windows on October 2, 2007, in North America and September 9 in Australia and Europe (in Europe it was released as the "Premium Edition").
+The "Limited Collector's Edition" features the game itself, 10 collectible cards (there are 12 cards, but the first two are only available via preorder) and a bonus disc, which contains concept art, HD videos, interviews, artwork, downloadable icons, ringtones and music tracks.

 Reception

 On the review aggregator GameRankings, the PC version of the game had an average score of 84% based on 61 reviews.
 On Metacritic, the game had a score of 84 out of 100 based on 55 reviews.
 Kevin VanOrd of GameSpot gave the game a rating of 8.5/10.
 Other reviews are generally very positive, scoring Quake Wars in the 8–9 (out of 10) range.
 For the week ending September 29, 2007, Quake Wars was the best selling PC title in the United Kingdom according to the Entertainment and Leisure Software Publishers Association.
 On October 17, 2007, after its top of the charts sale in the United Kingdom, Quake Wars debuted at a familiar #1 spot yet again in the United States.
 According to NPD group's top 10 best selling PC game charts, it managed to take the #1 spot.
 Xbox 360 and PlayStation 3 reviews for the game were generally much less positive, with IGN giving the 360 version 6.1 and the PlayStation 3 version 5.3, citing game issues and inferior graphics to the PC version as causes for the lower score.